zenki-admin/orkestapay-woocommerce/readme.txt

 License: GPLv3
 License URI: https://www.gnu.org/licenses/gpl-3.0.html

 Optimize payments seamlessly!
-Our WooCommerce plugin orchestrates multiple gateways for a frictionless, reliable, and secure checkout experience.
+Our plugin orchestrates multiple gateways for a frictionless, reliable, and secure checkout experience.

 == Description ==

 Unlocking Payment Ecosystem.

-Streamline and enhance your WooCommerce store's payment processing with our Payment Orchestration Plugin – the ultimate plugin designed to elevate your online business.
+Streamline and enhance your WooCommerce store's payment processing with our payment orchestration plugin – the ultimate plugin designed to elevate your online business.

 This comprehensive solution empowers you to effortlessly manage and optimize multiple payment gateways, ensuring seamless transactions for your customers.